Band-in-a-Box® 2019 for Windows® User's Guide

-- With the note highlighted in red, use the cursor up/down keys to change the pitch of the note.
-You hear the pitch change as the note changes.
+- With the note highlighted in red, use the Arrow Up/Down keys to change the pitch of the note.
+You will hear the pitch change as the note changes.

-- Use the cursor left/right keys to change the note’s start time, duration, channel, or velocity (depending on the setting of the “Right/Left Cursor Edits” field in the Notation Options Dialog.
+- Use the Arrow Left/Right keys to change the note’s start time, duration, channel, or velocity (depending on the setting of the “Right/Left Cursor Edits” field in the Notation Window Options dialog.

 You can add custom Section Text and Boxed Text messages at any position in the notation track, with optional box to appear around the text.